edoaltamura/xl-zooms/README.md

 - Submit the initial condition file to SWIFT (with Velociraptor embedded) and run to the present redshift (hydro and subgrid).
 - The full hydro version of the zoom simulation is complete and ready to be analysed.

+An alternative route consists in running SWIFT without Velociraptor embedded and then launch the structure finder on the snapshots in the post-production phase.
+Since the SWIFT/Velociraptor integration for hydrodynamic runs is still under development, the current zoom pipeline operates with the stand-alone version of Velociraptor, called once the SWIFT job is completed.

 The parent box
 ------------